nielskee/draft-articles/TechnicalHiringPart2.md

   screen questions".

 - Keep these to 15-20 minutes.
-Experienced interviewers tend to know quite quickly, often in the first few minutes.
+Experienced interviewers tend to know quite quickly if a candidate is a go or a no-go, often in the first few minutes.

+Some people afind this a harder format to run than having a set question list.
+You certainly need to think on your feet, but I think you get a better feel for the candidate.

-## Online Technical Tests
+## Online Technical Test Platorms

-Online technical testing tools like HackerRank and Codility are becoming more prevalent in hiring.
+Online technical assessment tools like HackerRank and Codility are becoming more widespread in hiring.
 I think I understand why companies are using them, although I think they're used wrongly more often than not.

-For someone who is involved in the technical hiring process, but isn't themselves a hands-on developer, these things seem to provide an objective measure of capability.
+These platforms seem to provide an objective measure of capability.
 The intent of HackerRank is to Rank your Hackers, is it not?

-I see this all the time, the urge to reduce something complex, nuanced and hard to understand down to a dashboard metric.
+I see this all the time in software development, and not just in hiring - this urge to reduce something complex, nuanced and hard to understand down to a dashboard metric.
+Numbers are seductive - they promise simple answers and absolute truths.

-- How "fast" is a team going.
-Slackers.

-- How much developer testing is happening : measure code coverage, and chide a team that has 93% coverage because another team has 94% (spoiler: not necessarily, there are good tests and bad tests).

-Numbers are seductive : a siren song of simple answers, absolute truths and, measurable differentiation.
 In reality, though, these tools are an example of the Streetlight Effect in action:

 > A policeman sees a drunk man searching for something under a
 > streetlight and asks what the drunk has lost.
 He says he lost his